 Which projects receive priority consideration?Projects that involve direct, in-depth professional interaction, with the potential for sustained collaboration, and/or show evidence or professional accomplishment and innovation, and/or respond to social contexts and engage local communities.

-Which countries are eligible for TMU support?TMU’s primary geographic focus is Central, East, and Southeast Europe; the Baltic states; Central Asia; Mongolia; and Russia.
+Which countries are eligible for TMU support?TMU’s geographic focus is Central, East, and Southeast Europe; the Baltic states; Central Asia; Mongolia; and Russia.
 Countries where we are active include Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
 Countries not listed here are ineligible for funding.

 Who can apply for a TMU grant?TMU grants are made to American nonprofit 501(c)(3) organizations, and typically, it is those organizations that submit Initial Inquiries and, if invited, Final Proposals.
 TMU does not make grants directly to individuals or institutions abroad.
 However, an Initial Inquiry may be made by an individual or institution in any of the countries in which TMU is active.
 If invited, individuals or organizations that do not have 501(c)(3) status may then submit a Final Proposal through the fiscal sponsorship of an American nonprofit organization.
 The fiscal sponsor must submit a letter stating their involvement with the project and their willingness to administer any grant funds, as well as a copy of their 501(c)(3) determination letter.

 What kinds of projects does TMU support?TMU provides grants specifically for international travel associated with professional exchanges in the arts and environmental sciences.
 Approximately two-thirds of TMU’s awards are for arts and culture and one-third for environmental projects.

-Included in the activities eligible for support that are common to both fields are advanced training programs, workshops, conferences, seminars, joint research projects, and exchanges intended to aid organizations seeking greater institutional stability.
-TMU also funds the following:
+Activities common to both fields include advanced training programs, workshops, conferences, seminars, joint research projects, and exchanges intended to aid organizations seeking greater institutional stability.

 Arts and Culture: Creative artistic collaborations, curatorial research projects, performances given in conjunction with lecture/demonstrations and/or workshops, conservation and historic preservation projects, arts management programs, and cultural documentation activities.